Office project training program. Microsoft Project Online Training

 • Sharing resources when implementing different projects

-• Determining the sequence of execution of tasks belonging to different schedules
+• Determining the execution sequence of tasks belonging to different schedules

 • Work calendars in Project

-• Support for management functions working group project using Project
+• Control functions support working group project using Project

 • Support for data analysis processes using the Project interface

-• Copying pictures for use in software products MS Office
+• Copying drawings for use in software products MS Office

 Chapter 7.
-Concept of project portfolios and corporate project management systems
+The concept of project portfolios and corporate project management systems

 • Project portfolios - a company management tool

-• Characteristics of MS Project 2010 capabilities in corporate project management
+• Characteristics of MS Project 2010 capabilities corporate governance projects

 • MS Project and corporate systems management